FilipDominec/rp2daq/README.md

 The ```adc()``` command returns a standard pythonic dictionary, with several (more or less useful) *key:value* pairs.
 Among these, the ADC readouts are simply named ```data```; value ```0``` corresponds to cca 0 V, and ```4095``` to cca 3.2 V.

 Most commands take several named parameters which change their default behaviour; e.g. calling ```rp.adc(channel_mask=16)``` will switch the ADC to get raw readouts from the built-in thermometer.
+If the parameters are omitted, some reasonable default values are used.

 ### Tip: Use TAB completion